LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: The LLM-Agent-UMF

 \item \textbf{Multi-path strategy:}

-Consequently, in single path strategy, any error in one procedure can lead the subsequent procedures or the overall plan to be suboptimal or infeasible \textbf{\cite{108}}, negatively impacting the entire strategy.
-A straightforward approach to mitigate such failures is the Multi-path strategy, which involves two major steps: The first phase involves leveraging the LLM to generate multiple plans for the complex task.
-Indeed, each intermediate step holds multiple subsequent paths \textbf{\cite{9}}.
-As for the second phase, it deals with the evaluation and the selection of the most suitable path.
+Consequently, in the single-path strategy, an error in one procedure can render subsequent procedures or the overall plan suboptimal or infeasible~\cite{108}.
+The multi-path strategy mitigates such failures through two steps: First, the LLM generates multiple plans for the complex task, with each intermediate step offering multiple subsequent paths.
+Second, the module evaluates and selects the most suitable path.

-As a matter of fact, the Tree of Thoughts (ToT) and Graph of Thoughts (GoT) \textbf{\cite{98}} are two frameworks that utilize this multi-path approach.
+As a matter of fact, the Tree of Thoughts (ToT) and Graph of Thoughts (GoT) {\cite{98}} are two frameworks that utilize this multi-path approach.
 They both operate by leveraging an LLM as a thought generator to produce intermediate procedures, that are structured either as a hierarchical tree in case of ToT or as a more complex graph in case of GoT.
 However, the complexity of managing these structures cannot be solely handled by the LLM.
 It requires the integration of a specialized software component responsible for orchestrating the process, interacting with the LLM, and organizing the thoughts into the desired structure, whether a tree or a graph.
 This essential software component is identified as the planning module within the core-agent.
-The planning module further evaluates different paths within the generated structure and selects an optimal plan \textbf{\cite{108}} based on its assessment. \end{itemize}
+The planning module further evaluates different paths within the generated structure and selects an optimal plan {\cite{108}} based on its assessment. \end{itemize}

 \textbf{Planning Techniques:}